 Belmont-Redwood Shores is an outstanding community and school district.
 We have excellent schools thanks to a professional staff that is committed to improvement, an incredibly supportive community, and a Board of Trustees that focuses on the success of all students.
-Looking ahead to the 2014-15 school year, we have many exciting initiatives taking place.
-Specifically, we are working on strategic planning, facilities expansion, the continued enhancement of our educational program, and engaging parents in their child’s learning.
+We have a number of exciting initiatives taking place.
+Specifically, we are implementing our strategic plan, planning facilities expansion, continuously improving our educational program, and engaging parents in their child’s learning.

 Facilities Expansion/Bond Measure

-Parent engagement is critical to our success as a District.
+Parent involvement is critical to our success as a District.
 We are continuing to build on our communication with parents via improvements to our website, email updates, and in-person meetings.
-For the first half of the school year, we are planning education events for parents around the new report cards, the Common Core State Standards, and the role of technology in our schools.
-We rely heavily on our District’s foundation School-Force (see http://schoolforce.org/) to fund curriculum enrichment and our school site Parent Teacher Associations (PTA) for school-specific events, volunteer support, and the cultivation of a welcoming school community.
-I strongly encourage parents to donate money to School-Force and volunteer via their school’s PTA, and engage in dialogue with us at periodic events like “coffee with the principal” and our districtwide PTA parent education panels.
-These donations and collaborative efforts help to provide the quality education that our students deserve and that they need to be competitive in high school, college, and beyond.
+We rely heavily on our District’s educational foundation School-Force (see http://schoolforce.org/) to fund curriculum enrichment.
+Our school site Parent Teacher Associations (PTA) host school-specific events, organize volunteer support, and promote a welcoming school community.
+I strongly encourage parents to donate to School-Force, volunteer via their school’s PTA, and engage in dialogue with us at periodic events like “coffee with the principal” and our districtwide PTA parent education panels.
+These donations and collaborative efforts help to provide the quality education that our students need to be competitive in high school, college, and beyond.

 Thank you for visiting our website!
 We welcome your feedback.
 Email me at firstname.lastname@example.org with any suggestions or questions you may have.